jrylehd/the_office.sql/README.md

 # The Office Database Queries
+Created an ER Diagram that would represent the relationships between entities in Jupyter Lab as a .dio file.
-Created a relational database schema using MySQL Workbench (theofficedb.sql).
+Created a relational database schema based on the ER Diagram using MySQL Workbench (theofficedb.sql).
 Queried the following prompts (queries.sql).